kistgab/cloud-humans-backend-test/README.md

 ## Contact information

 If you have any questions or feedback, you can reach me at gabrielkist02@gmail.com or on my GitHub profile @kistgab.

+# TODO List

+- Validate nested object entry dto
+- E2E test - OK
+- Docker integration - OK
+- Swagger - OK
+- Write README docs file
+- Add a repository for referralCode in the usecase
+- Code review
+- use .env for port in docker and in app.listen